 5. Keep an eye out for frostbite

-20 minute walks outside are unlikely to result in a problem, but if you take your dog skijoring (skiing behind your dog) or running for prolonged hours at a time, ice crystals can develop in peripheral tissues (like the ears, prepuce, vulva, tail tip, and toes).
+20 minute walks outside are unlikely to result in a problem, but if you take your dog skijoring (skiing behind your dog) or running for prolonged hours at a time when it's less than 20 degrees Farenheit or with a significant wind chill, ice crystals can develop in peripheral tissues (like the ears, prepuce, vulva, tail tip, and toes).
 Keep a careful eye out for the following signs:

 - Coolness to touch